Kindly sponsored by

 A tree rarely to 17m tall.
 Bark dull grey, developing close, lumpy and corky ridges.
 Twigs quite slender (2–2.8 mm thick), usually with dense white stellate hairs.
-Buds with two exposed scales of about equal length, densely grey-tomentose.
-Leaves 5.5–12 × 4-8.5 cm, rather triangular and broadest near the base which is usually cordate; marginal teeth quite long and usually forward-pointing; underleaf grey with stellate pubescence (mostly 8-armed), and with brown hairs under the veins.
+Buds with 2 exposed scales of about equal length, densely grey-tomentose.
+Leaves 5.5–12 × 4–8.5 cm, rather triangular and broadest near the base, which is usually cordate; marginal teeth quite long and usually forward-pointing; underleaf grey with stellate pubescence (mostly 8-armed), and with brown hairs under the veins.
 Floral bracts 5.5–11 × 1–2 cm, often sessile, densely covered beneath with grey-white stellate hairs.
 Inflorescence drooping, with 8–20 small cup-shaped flowers.
 Staminodes present.
-Fruit 8–10 mm, spherical, often weakly mamillate, with dense stellate hairs and a thick (0.8–1 mm) wall (Pigott 2012, Flora of China 2018).
+Fruit 8–10 mm, spherical, often weakly mamillate, with dense stellate hairs and a thick (0.8–1 mm) wall (Tang et al. 2007; Pigott 2012).

 Distribution China Anhui, Guangdong, Jiangsu, Jiangxi, Zhejiang